Foreign Investment in Indonesia

 -

-carrying out cooperation with BUJKN that meet the technical criteria for cooperation;
+Carrying out cooperation with BUJKN that adheres to the technical criteria for cooperation;

 -